 1879, some Indiana archaeologists dug into an ancient burial mound at Brewersville, Indiana, and unearthed a human skeleton that measured nine feet eight inches in length.
 A mica

-In 1925, several amateurs digging in an Indian mound at Walkerton, Indiana, uncovered the skeletons of eight very ancient humans measuring in height from eight to almost nine feet.
+In 1925, several amateurs digging in an Indian mound at Walkerton, Indiana, eight skeletons were uncovered measuring in height from eight to almost nine feet.
 All eight giants had

 been buried in substantial copper armor.

 Clay Township - John Stucky, Mr. Osborn and a few others were digging a grave on top of a mound near Siple's and reaching the depth of about three feet came upon the remains of

-three persons.
+persons.
 The first was a huge being, the lower maxillary being large enough to pass over that of a living person, flesh and all.
 Mr. Stucky further said that the femur bone was several

-several inches longer than that of an ordinary man
+inches longer than that of an ordinary man

 Mrs. Alice Taylor recorded an interesting story of Pike County as follows: "My mother, Clarissa Brenton Laws' grandfather was George

 Parker, who died at an early age in Pike County.
 He was buried in a cemetery on a knob about three miles below Petersburg Indiana.
-When they thought the grave was dug, one of
+When they thought the grave was dug, one of the

-filled with gold.
+TEETH FILLED WILL GOLD..
 This was an account of a burial of the great grandfather of Mrs. Taylor and she was born in 1856.